 What’s important: Workforce availability determines your SharePoint intranet vitality and flawless performance.
 This aspect is crucial for companies that don’t have their own SharePoint teams and thus have to look for outside SharePoint services.

-Even if you don’t have an in-house team, it won’t take you long to find service providers.
-There are so many companies providing comprehensive SharePoint services including customization, migration and 24/7 support.
+Even if you don’t have an in-house team to maintain your customized intranet solution, it won’t take you long to find service providers.
+There are plenty of companies providing comprehensive SharePoint services including customization, migration and 24/7 support.

 If you don’t have your own SharePoint team, you will most likely collaborate with different service providers to address various challenges.
-Service providers’ approaches to your SharePoint deployment may vary, and so may vary service quality and prices.
+Service providers’ approaches to your SharePoint deployment may vary, so may vary service quality and prices.
 To prevent negative outcomes of scattered activities, it will be reasonable to choose one or two permanent partners who will work with your intranet continuously, bringing regular improvements.

-What’s important: As there are at least three SharePoint deployment models (on-premises, cloud and hybrid) and their pricing models are different, you should plan your investments accordingly.
+What’s important: As there are at least three SharePoint deployment models (on-premises, cloud, and hybrid) and their pricing models are different, you should plan your investments accordingly.

 When SharePoint existed on-premises only, there weren’t many options to choose.
 Initial costs included infrastructure and licenses, then, service costs were added.

 Fortunately, Microsoft diversified their offering with multiple cloud plans and introduced various payment schemes to take the financial burden off SharePoint owners.
-So today companies can also choose among multiple cloud plans to align payments with their budget capabilities.
+So, today companies can also choose among multiple cloud plans to align payments with their budget capabilities.

 Cloud intranets are gaining popularity and promise SharePoint owners to cut intranet costs substantially.
 However, there are things to consider in all the deployment options.
 On-premises intranets require substantial initial investments into infrastructure, licenses and customization, which can make up a huge part of your budget.
 As for cloud intranets, they allow cutting infrastructure costs but bring ongoing monthly subscription payments.
-If you choose a hybrid solution, you will have invest in both on-premises and cloud SharePoint.
+If you choose a hybrid solution, you will have to invest in both on-premises and cloud SharePoint.

 As you can see, there are so many aspects to consider before starting a SharePoint intranet implementation.
 To a great extent, your decision should depend on your business size, collaboration needs and budget.

 A SharePoint-based intranet is a suitable solution for large and medium-sized companies with multiple teams and diverse collaboration patterns.
 Moreover, if you already have a developed IT infrastructure, setting up a SharePoint intranet will be relatively easy.

 Do you want to create a brand-new Office 365 or SharePoint intranet or improve your existing corporate portal?
 Let?s make it real together.